TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-blob-staticwebsite.md

 				},
 				{
 					"value": "dont_know_answer",
-					"text": "I have advisory question"
+					"text": "I have some other issue"
 				}
 			],
 			"required": true